BNS Sangram

-BNS Shongram is a Type 056 stealth surface warfare guided missile corvette of the Bangladesh Navy.
+BNS Shongram is a Type 056 surface warfare guided missile corvette of the Bangladesh Navy.
 She was built at Wuchang Shipyard of China.
 She is the third corvette of the class for the Bangladesh Navy.

 Career

 The Bangladesh Navy signed a contract with the China State Shipbuilding Corporation for second batch of two C-13B version of Type 056 corvettes on 21 July 2015.
 The ships were laid down at Wuchang Shipyard on 9 August 2016.
 BNS Shongram was launched on 12 February 2018 and handed over to the Bangladesh Navy on 28 March 2019.
 She began her delivery voyage from the port of Shanghai, China to Bangladesh on 12 April 2019, with stops at the Yantian port in China and the Port Klang in Malaysia, reaching BNS Issa Khan, Chattogram on 27 April 2019.
 Shongram was commissioned into the Bangladesh Navy on 18 June 2020.

 On 9 August 2020, she departed Chattogram for Lebanon under Captain Faisal Mohammad Arifur Rahman Bhuiyan to join UN peacekeeping operations, UNIFIL.
 On her way to Lebanon, she made a port call at Mormugao Port, India, on 17 August 2020.
 She took over from BNS Bijoy which had been damaged in the Beirut explosions.
 She joined UNIFIL in September 2020.